greeve/eportfolio/12_competency_j.md

 ### [LIBR 202 Essay: Information Seeking Behaviors]()

 Family history research is the study of families by identifying family lineage and history.

-An essay for an information retrieval course (LIBR 202) anaylzed the information seeking behaviors of family history researchers (FHRs).
+An essay for an information retrieval course (LIBR 202) analyzed the information seeking behaviors of family history researchers (FHRs).
+FHRs conduct research within both professional and amateur contexts.
+They have unique motivations and interests for the information they seek.
+The information seeking behavior of FHRs is a long term, lifelong approach "carried out sporadically yet intensively" (Darby & Clough, 2013, p.
+75).
+FHR is conducted over an eclectic range of information resources and resource types that can reveal names, birth and death locations and dates, marriage location and date, stories, and photographs about their ancestors.
+The focus of FHRs is on names first, geographic locations second, and lastly dates Darby & Clough, 2013, p.
+74).
+Information sharing among peers is another unique aspect of FHRs that leads to a strengthened personal understanding of information seeking tools and techniques, advancement of personal FHR and the advancement of peers' FHR.
+This essay demonstrates that not all user groups and individuals follow the same information seeking behaviors.
+The information seeking behavior of individuals and groups can be closely connected to the context and setting for the information being sought.

 ### [LIBR 202 Research Paper: Geographic Information Systems (GIS)]()